-- What if you include those items?
-For households approaching retirement age, the typical net worth is $598,700, calculates Boston College’s Center for Retirement Research.
-That sounds more impressive—but 50% of this figure is represented by the value assigned to Social Security benefits, and another 26% by traditional pension plans, which are fast disappearing.
+- For households approaching retirement age, the typical net worth is $776,000, calculates Boston College’s Center for Retirement Research.
+That might sound impressive—but 60% of this figure is represented by the value assigned to Social Security benefits, and another 17% by traditional pension plans, which are fast disappearing.

-- You can get a glimpse of America’s retirement readiness from the Federal Reserve’s 2016 Survey of Consumer Finances.
-Among households headed by someone age 65 to 74, 79.1% owned their home, but that was down from 85.8% three years earlier.
-Moreover, 38.8% also had a mortgage, while 70.1% were carrying some form of debt.
-Meanwhile, just 49.8% of this group had an IRA or similar retirement account.
+- You can get a glimpse of America’s retirement readiness from the Federal Reserve’s 2019 Survey of Consumer Finances.
+Among households headed by someone age 65 to 74, 78.4% owned their home, down from 85.8% six years earlier.
+Moreover, 70% were carrying some form of debt, including 37.6% who had debt secured by a home.
+Just 48.2% of this group had an IRA or similar retirement account.

-- Among households headed by someone age 55 and older, 29% had neither savings in a retirement account, like an IRA or 401(k) plan, nor were they covered by a defined benefit pension plan, according to a 2015 General Accounting Office study.
+- Among households headed by someone age 55 and older, 29% had neither savings in a retirement account, like an IRA or 401(k) plan, nor were they covered by a defined benefit pension plan, according to a 2015 Government Accountability Office study.

 - The National Institute on Retirement Security found that a quarter of households headed by someone age 55 to 64 had a net worth—the value of all assets, including their home, minus all debts—that was less than their annual income.
 By contrast, experts often suggest amassing a sum equal to 8 to 12 times income by retirement, and that sum doesn’t include home equity.

 - Even if most folks aren’t in good shape for retirement, presumably some are.
 How many?
-Each year, Phoenix Marketing International calculates how many U.S. households have $1 million or more in investable assets.
+Phoenix Marketing International regularly calculates how many U.S. households have $1 million or more in investable assets.
 Based on a 4% portfolio withdrawal rate, $1 million would give you $40,000 in first-year retirement income, on top of whatever you might receive from Social Security and any pension plans.
 That should be enough for a comfortable, though hardly lavish, retirement.
-Phoenix calculates that 5.5% of U.S. households had $1 million or more in investable assets as of 2016.
-Maryland, Connecticut, New Jersey, Hawaii and Alaska had the highest concentration of millionaire households, at more than 7%.
+Phoenix calculates that 8.4 million U.S. households had $1 million or more in investable assets as of 2019.
+New Jersey, Maryland, Connecticut, Massachusetts and Hawaii had the highest concentration of millionaire households, at more than 9%.

-- According to the Employee Benefit Research Institute’s 2017 Retirement Confidence Survey, workers on average expect to retire at age 65.
-But it turns out the actual retirement age is 62.
-The study also found that 79% expect to work for pay once they retire, but only 29% of retirees report doing so.
-Cut expenses instead?
-Not likely.
-EBRI found that retirees were far more likely to say expenses in retirement were higher than expected, rather than lower.
+- According to the Employee Benefit Research Institute’s 2022 Retirement Confidence Survey, workers on average expect to retire at age 65.
+But it turns out the actual retirement age is typically 62.
+The study also found that 70% expect to work for pay once they retire, but only 27% of retirees report doing so.